raw-labs/raw-data-sharing-postgresql-api/README.md

 ## Next Steps

-Visit the [Data Sharing PostgreSQL Starter Template](https://www.raw-labs.com/templates/data-sharing-postgresql-starter) page, deploy this template and get started using RAW.
+Visit the [PostgreSQL Database Integration API Starter](https://www.raw-labs.com/templates/postgresql-database-integration-api-starter) page, deploy this template and get started using RAW.

 When you create your RAW account, you will be able to view and run these endpoints in the RAW catalog, as well as quickly modify these endpoints or create new ones in the RAW workspace, in our easy-to-use web IDE.